chinchang/web-maker/docs/README.md

 - Sitepoint: https://www.sitepoint.com/web-maker-an-offline-browser-based-codepen-alternative/

 Make sure to read them if you like to get more behind the scenes of my journey with Web Maker.

+Oh yes, I am [running a Patreon campaign](https://www.patreon.com/kushagra) to support my free and open-source projects such as Web Maker.
+Consider pledging if you use and love Web Maker. 🤗

 ## Let's Talk